 It’s hard for our kids to focus on homework when there’s so much distraction around them.
-Students 4th grade and up are devoting hours each evening to their take-home assignments, some say it’s too much.
-Here are the top 5 homework distractions of 2019 and how to quash them.
+Students 4th grade and up are devoting hours each evening to their take-home assignments, and some say it’s too much.
+Here are the top 5 homework distractions of 2019 and how to defeat them.

 Homework Distractions of 2019 & How to Conquer Them

 In a survey of 1,000 Brainly users comprised of students in middle and high school, 70% said they have trouble focusing on their homework.
 Brainly asked these students what distracts them from their homework.
 Here are the top 5 answers.